astronomer/docs/archived_software_docs/version-0.29/ac-support-policy.md

 For the smoothest, out-of-the-box Airflow experience, Astronomer recommends using the `buster-onbuild` image in your project's `Dockerfile`.
 These images incorporate Docker ONBUILD commands to copy and scaffold your Astro project directory so you can more easily pass those files to the containers running each core Airflow component.

-For complex use cases that require customizing AC base image, see [Customize your Airflow image on Astronomer](customize-image.md).
+For complex use cases that require customizing AC base image, see [Customize your Apache Airflow® image on Astronomer](customize-image.md).

 ## Backport policy for bug and security fixes